 The town has a rich industrial history, and is surrounded by various national parks such as the Gardens of Stone National Park, the Wollemi National Park, and the Blue Mountains National Park.

 We have come up with a list of the top 18 things to do in Lithgow and the surrounding area, from historic sites and museums to exciting walking tracks and lookouts.
 All tried and tested by us!

 These are two great motels in Lithgow:

 Here we go, our top 18 things to do in Lithgow and its surrounds.

 1. Hartley Historic Site

 Visiting the historic village of Hartley is like taking a big step back in time.

-Hartley is a town that has played an important role in the settlement of inland Australia, and the 17 sandstone buildings in the historic site are a good visual representation of what this town used to be like in the 19th century.
+Hartley is a town that has played an important role in the settlement of inland Australia.
+The 17 sandstone buildings in the historic site are a good visual representation of what this town was like in the 19th century.